 Repositories are where vRanger stores the savepoints created by each backup job.
-You can create a repository from a standard File Transfer Protocol (FTP), Network File System (NFS), Common Internet File System (CIFS), or Secure File Transfer Protocol (SFTP) share.
-You may also deduplicate vRanger backups by sending them to a Dell DR RDA, EMC® Data Domain® (DD BoostTM), or Dell NetVault SmartDisk repository.
+You can create a repository from a standard Network File System (NFS)or Common Internet File System (CIFS).
+You may also deduplicate vRanger backups by sending them to a Quest DR RDA, EMC[®] Data Domain[®] (DD Boost[TM]), or Quest NetVault SmartDisk repository.
 To add a repository, you need the name of the server and share, and an account with access to that share.
-If you are using Dell RDA or DD Boost repositories, you can also set up repository replication with another repository of the same type.
+If you are using Quest RDA or DD Boost repositories, you can also set up repository replication with another repository of the same type.
 For more information on replication, see Managing repository replication.